mikemaccana/styleselect/README.md

 Style Select is based on [VisualSelect](https://github.com/LeslieOA/VisualSelect), created for Multplx Attract platform.

-Style select adds standalone functionality, lots of bugfixes, docs and a demo, the license has also been changed from WTFPL to the MIT license.
+Style Select adds lots of bugfixes, new SASS, docs and a demo, the license has also been changed from WTFPL to the MIT license.